The Best Australian Essays 2016

 About the editor

-Geordie Williamson is chief literary critic of the Australian newspaper, a position he has held since 2008, though his essays and reviews have been appearing in newspapers and magazines here and in the UK for over a decade.
+Geordie Williamson is the publisher of Pan Macmillan’s Picador imprint.
+He is the former chief literary critic of the Australian newspaper and his essays and reviews have been appearing in newspapers and magazines here and in the UK for over a decade.
 In 2011, he won the Pascall Prize for criticism, Australia’s only major national prize awarded for critical writing.
-In 2012, he published The Burning Library, a collection of essays on neglected Australian writers.
+He published The Burning Library, a collection of essays on neglected Australian writers, in 2012.
 He lives in the Blue Mountains with his family.